mataghva/Footprint/README.md

 ```

 ## Future Goals
-The following features hasn't been finished yet and will be added in the future:
+The following features haven't been finished yet and will be added in the future:
-* Searching and showing the trails informationa and pictures
+* Searching and showing the trails information and pictures
 * Searching parks and showing the trails inside each park
 * Filtering the search results by different criteria
 * Writing and editing the reviews by users